 Top goalscorer: Hakkı Yeten (382)

-Beşiktaş Jimnastik Kulübü (Gymnastics Club), were founded in 1903 in the homonymous neighbourhood of Istanbul's European part, which makes them the oldest of the city's “Big Three”.
+Beşiktaş Jimnastik Kulübü (Gymnastics Club; so it is in fact incorrect to refer to this club as Besiktas FC in English), were founded in 1903 in the homonymous neighbourhood of Istanbul's European part, which makes them the oldest of the city's “Big Three”.

 In the early history of the club, the football team of the club were playing in Istanbul Football League and in which they alongside Galatasaray and Fenerbahçe were outstanding.
 Beşiktaş JK won 13 titles during the period in which the league existed.
 They spent more than 50 years competing in Istanbul's local league, until 1959, when Turkey got its first national top flight.
 Or not exactly so, at least according to Beşiktaş...

 Dispute about titles